-Section 23.
+Section 17.
 Severability.
-If any section, subsection, sentence, clause or phrase of this Ordinance is for any reason held to be invalid, such decision shall not affect the validity of the remaining portions of this Ordinance.
-The City Council hereby declares that it should have adopted the Ordinance and each section, subsection, sentence, clause or phrase thereof, irrespective of the fact that any one or more sections, subsections, sentences, clauses or phrases be declared unconstitutional.
+If any section, subsection, sentence, clause or phase of this Ordinance is for any reason held to be invalid, such decision shall not affect the validity of the remaining portions of this

+Ordinance.
+The City Council hereby declares that it should have adopted the Ordinance and each section, subsection, sentence, clause or phrase thereof, irrespective of the fact that any one or more sections, subsections, sentence, clauses or phrases be declared unconstitutional.

-Section 24.
+Section 18.
 Publication.
-The City Clerk is hereby ordered and directed to certify to the passage of this Ordinance by the City Council of the City of Pacifica, California, and cause the same to be published once in The Pacifica Tribune, a newspaper of general circulation, published and circulated in the City of Pacifica, California.
+The City Clerk is hereby ordered and directed to certify to the passage of this Ordinance by the City Council of the City of Pacifica, California, and cause the same to be published in accordance with State law.

-Section 25.
+Section 19.
 Transmittal.
 The City Clerk is hereby ordered to transmit a copy of this Ordinance to the Department of Housing and Community Development within 60 days after adoption.

-Section 26.
+Section 20.
 Effective Date.
 This Ordinance shall be in full force and effective thirty (30) days after its adoption and shall be published and posted as required by law.
 For areas within the Coastal Zone, this Ordinance shall not become effective until the California Coastal Commission certifies an amendment to the City's local coastal program pursuant to Section 30514 of the Public Resources Code.

-PASSED AND ADOPTED this 9th day of October, 2017, by the following vote:
+PASSED AND ADOPTED this day of, 20 20 by the following vote:

-AYES:

-Martin, Vaterlaus, Digre, Keener, O'Neill

-NOES:
+AYES: NOES: ABSTAII ABSENT

-None None

-ABSTAIN: ABSENT:

-None

-Mike O'Neill, Mayor
+Deirdre Martin, Mayor

-ATTEST:

-Kathy O'Connell City Clork

-APPROVED AS TO FORM:
+ATTEST : APPROVED AS TO FORM:

-Michelle Kenyon, City Attorney
+Sarah C offey, City Clerk Michelle Kenyon, City Attorney